-Our job is to enable IT admins to achieve the outcomes that are expected of them.
+Our job is to enable IT admins to achieve their expected outcomes.
 These outcomes have become increasingly challenging to attain as IT environments grow to encompass more SaaS applications.

-BetterCloud’s objectives are to give IT the tools to successfully navigate user orchestration and protect your company’s data.
-We can give you visibility into where sensitive data lives across your SaaS apps and help you discover where you have liabilities within that data.
+BetterCloud’s objectives are to give IT the tools in the platform for SaaSOps to successfully navigate user orchestration and protect your company’s data.
+We give you visibility into where sensitive data lives across your SaaS apps and help discover where you have liabilities within that data.
 User orchestration and data protection are so important to BetterCloud that these two outcomes help to determine the direction of our roadmap.

 As great as SaaS applications are, they have clouded IT’s view of what is happening in their environment.
 Operational intelligence is admins’ ability to see, and therefore, understand what is happening in each of the SaaS apps.

 However, operational intelligence is more than visibility.
-It’s also insight into the interactions that are taking place between the applications and assets, which are equally as important to understand.
+It’s also insight into the interactions that take place between applications and assets, which are equally important to understand.
 Operational intelligence allows you to take more effective action and achieve your empowered outcomes.